ChristianPari/365-Days-of-Code/README.md

+<h2>Day 307-309</h2>

+Began creation of React FE for Java Contact Directory App, simple to just get data on screen, will style later.
+So far have successful XHR reqs, getting refamiliarized w/ Reacts useState, useEffect, also axios!

 <h2>Day 305-306</h2>

 Researching topics n documentation of creating RESTful APIs in Java w/ SpringBoot n utilizing a SQL database to store my Contact Entities for my Java App.
 Next will be creation of a User System, n React FE